gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 [^3]: The function `isqrt()` uses the Babylonian algorithm and belongs in [a utility file](https://github.com/gbroxey/blog/blob/main/code/utils/iops.nim) available in the blog's repository.

 [^4]: With help from gor3n in the Project Euler Discord group :)

+[^5]: Thanks to \_giz for actually doing that and fixing a small error here.
+And speaking of errors, thanks to shash4321 for finding another small error in the code elsewhere.

+[^6]: You can get a slightly better bound on this runtime (some power of a log factor better) by being more careful about sum estimations and tweaking the break point for large and small primes.

 ---